stve/stve.github.io/_posts/2013-03-31-serving-multiple-rails-apps-under-one-virtual-host-with-phusion-passenger.md

 {% endhighlight %}

 Depending upon your deployment strategy, you may need to create the symlink each time you deploy.
 I setup a symlink as part of the capistrano deploy and everything just worked&#8482;.

+**Bonus**: If you use a common datastore and session_store key within your Rails applications, you can share authentication between the two apps to create a cohesive "logged-in" interface.